Ascyii/nvim/README.md

 # Neovim configuration in pure lua

-You can configure the current semester that you are in for university integrations.
+Configure the environment in `conf.lua`.
-There are certain things required like `make` and `npm` for various plugins.
+Most lsp require `npm` installed on the system.

 ## Dependencies

-To install proper snippets and get the basic lsp the following programs are needed in path.
+To install proper snippets and get lsp running install the following programs into your path

 ```
 make